A Beginner's Guide to Parrot Care

-While feeding a seed-based diet is convenient and relatively cheap, birds will selectively pick out the parts of the food they like, including particular seeds which can lead to an array of health problems.
-Offering seed-based diets to some bird species is considered a 'smorgasbord' way of feeding, and can result in an increased risk of disease, obesity, multi-vitamin and mineral deficiencies and ultimately a shortened lifespan.
+While feeding a seed-based diet is convenient and relatively cheap, birds will selectively pick out the parts of the food they like, including particular seeds which can lead to an array of health problems - often vitamin and mineral deficiencies as well as obesity and liver disease and ultimately a shortened lifespan.
 Seed diets are generally either carbohydrates (e.g. millet) and/or fat (e.g. sunflower seeds) and lack a number of vitamins, minerals and protein.

+Seeds can be used to make up part of a balanced bird diet, but should not be the ENTIRE diet.
 Instead, we recommend a diet which contains a base of premium pellets.
+Pelleted diets are specially formulated nutritionally balanced meals.
 In a pelleted diet, birds are unable to preferentially select certain foods such as a favourite type of seed.
 They are easy to feed, provide a 'nutritionally complete' diet for a range of species, and are also more economical to feed in the long term.

 What Is The Ideal Bird Diet?

 The ideal bird diet consists of: